-Choices for the step size s, number of iterations $S_t$ , and number of samples q, represent trade-offs between regret bound strength and computation time.
-As discussed in Section III-A, a smaller step size requires more algorithmic iterations to satisfy Assumption 1.
+Choices for the step size s, number of iterations S_t , and number of samples q, represent trade-offs between regret bound strength and computation time.
+As discussed in Section III-A, a smaller step size requires more algorithmic iterations to satisfy Assumption 2.
 Increasing the number of iterations may increase the time to execute the while loop (line 8).
-However, larger values of $S_t$ improve the upper bound on dynamic regret in (34) by reducing $\gamma$ .
-Increasing the number of random initial points improves the probability with which (34) holds, but also increases computation time.
+However, larger values of S_t improve the upper bound on dynamic regret in (36) by reducing γ .
+Increasing the number of random initial points improves the probability with which (36) holds, but also increases computation time of in the inner for loop, which is executed up to qt + 1 times.